However your day is, you can be powerful in each and every moment

 Each time you walk to the bathroom, bring your awareness to your walking, being present with your body.
 Notice your posture and slow down your pace if you are rushing.
 This is a great way to connect in with yourself on the move.

 Let the phone ring 3 times before answering so that you can become aware of your breath before you speak.
 And notice if you immediately grab your phone in response to a text message.
 Breathe slowly.
 Is this demand on your time necessary in such a frantic way?

 Once you have typed your email, pause, take 3 deep mindful breaths, before pressing ‘send’.
 In that time you might decide it wasn’t worded correctly or that you’ve forgotten something important.

 4. Work Meetings

-At the start of any meeting – whether it’s with one other person or a whole room of people:
+At the start of any meeting – whether it’s with one other person or a whole room of people (online or in-person):

 - Rest your attention on your breath

 - Set an intention for yourself and quietly think something like –